 Exercise & Program Templates

-If you’re like most small schools, you have a coach or volunteer run the strength and conditioning program.
-Often times these coaches are overwhelmed with game planning for the upcoming season, on top making sure the players are conditioned and at maximum strength
+If you’re like most small schools, you have a coach or volunteer-run the strength and conditioning program.
+Oftentimes these coaches are overwhelmed with game planning for the upcoming season, on top of making sure the players are conditioned and at maximum strength.

-These programs are crafted by current/former professional and college strength and conditioning coaches, who understands the functional movement of a football player.
+These programs are crafted by current/former professional and college strength and conditioning coaches, who understand the functional movement of a football player.

 Companies like Teambuilr offer free sample templates so you can understand how these programs are designed before you buy.

-As we’re analytics nerds at vIQtory, this is one of my favorite features of having weight room management software.
-Easy to read, detail oriented charts are available, which have all of my player’s lifts.
+As we’re analytics nerds at vIQtory, this is one of my favorite weight room management software features.
+Easy to read, detail-oriented charts are available, which have all of my player’s lifts.

 - Completion: See the lifts each athlete completes

 - Max: Keep track of 1RM and the leaders of your weight room

 - Progress: Reward players who show up consistently and have completed all of the lifts

 - Comparison: Have 2 players who are pretty much even on the field?
 Make it a competition in the weight room.